 Looking for an apprenticeship?
 Jump over to our jobs page!

-What is an apprenticeship?
-It’s a real job with professional training.
+An apprenticeship is a real job with professional training.
 Apprentices receive on-the-job training and work towards nationally recognised qualifications.
 For employers, apprenticeships are a pathway to building a skilled workforce.
 For career-conscious young people, they are an opportunity to earn while they learn, and start a career.

 More and more young people are choosing to do apprenticeships after they finish school or college.
 In fact, there were over 1.65 million applications submitted to employers in 2016 across the UK, in a crazy range of industries and job roles, and this number continues to rise.

 ‘Why is everyone talking about apprenticeships,’ you might be thinking, ‘why the excitement?’

 This is your essential guide to modern apprenticeships; how they work, the different levels and the type of apprenticeship you can do, as well as advice on how to find the best schemes.
 Read on to find out why so many of your friends are taking the apprenticeship path.